tfiers/tomasfiers.net/content/posts/julia-for-scientists.md

 I gave a presentation on the programming language [Julia](https://julialang.org), for my uni's Psychology department.

-- When should you use it over Python / Matlab / Excel
+- When should you use it over Python / Matlab / Excel?
-- What are Julia's strengths
+- What are Julia's strengths?
-- Current weaknesses
+- ..and current weaknesses?
-- Tips
+- Plus some practical tips, learned from experience

 Here are the slides: